Honda Magna

 The Honda Magna is a cruiser motorcycle made from 1982 to 1988 and 1994 to 2003 and was the second Honda to use their new V4 engine shared with the VF750S Sabre and a few years later a related engine was fitted to the VF750F 'Interceptor', the later models used a retuned engine from the VFR750F with fins added to the outside of the engine.

+Overview

 The engine technology and layout was a descendant of Honda's racing V4 machines, such as the NS750 and NR750.
 The introduction of this engine on the Magna and the Sabre in 1982, was a milestone in the evolution of motorcycles that would culminate in 1983 with the introduction of the Interceptor V4.
 The V45's performance is comparable to that of Valkyries and Honda's 1800 cc V-twin cruisers.
 However, its mix of performance, reliability, and refinement was overshadowed by the more powerful 1,098 cc "V65" Magna in 1983.

 Though criticized for its long-distance comfort and lauded mainly for its raw acceleration, the Magna was the bike of choice for Doris Maron, a Canadian grandmother and accountant-turned-traveler who toured the world solo by motorcycle.
 She made the trek without the benefit of the support crew that usually accompanies riders in adventures depicted in such films as Long Way Round.

 The Honda Magna of years 1982–1988 incorporated a number of unique features into a cruiser market dominated by V-twin engines.
 The V4 engine configuration provided a balance between torque for good acceleration and high horsepower.
 The 90-degree layout produced less primary vibration, and the four cylinders provided a much smoother delivery of power than a V-twin.
 Good engine balance, plus short stroke and large piston diameter allowed for a high redline and potential top speed.

 Besides the engine configuration, the bike had water-cooling, a six-speed transmission for good economy at highway speed, and common on other middleweight bikes for Honda in the early 1980s, shaft drive.
 While the shaft drive is very convenient with virtually no maintenance required (and no oil getting slung around), it also robbed some power from where it was more evidently lacking on in town or lower speed riding.
 It also had features like twin horns, hydraulic clutch, and an engine temperature gauge.
 A coil sprung, oil bath, air preload front fork with anti-dive valving was an improvement, although the Magna did not benefit from the linkage based single shock that was on the Sabre and Interceptor.

 The V-65 Magna and other large-displacement Hondas were assembled in the Marysville Motorcycle Plant in Ohio for US delivery and in Japan for other markets.
 In 2008, Honda announced plans to close the plant, their oldest in North America, in 2009, which had been still making Gold Wings and VTX cruisers.